Six Questions to Ask When Hiring an HVAC Contractor

 2. What can you tell me about your experience and reputation?

-While length of service alone doesn’t guarantee a contractor will do a good job, it indicates that they are skilled enough to stay in business for the long term.
-If you're able to, look into the company’s name online to verify that they’re telling the truth about their experience.
+While length of service alone doesn’t guarantee a contractor will do a better job, it shows that they are proficient enough to stay in business for the long term.
+If you are able to, look up the company’s name online to determine that they’re telling the truth about their experience.
+Simultaneously, look up the contractors you’re interested in on Google and other third-party review websites.
+Feedback from prior customers present a good idea of what to expect.
+For even more specific answers, inquire with potential contractors for the contact details of past customers.
+As you contact these references and read online reviews, seek answers to the following questions:

 • Did the contractor complete the job on time?